Anglo-Manipur War: Coup and rebellion

 On 21 September 1890, Tikendrajit Singh led a palace coup, ousting Maharaja Surachandra Singh and installing Kulachandra Singh as the ruler.
 He also pronounced himself as the new jubraj.
 Surachandra Singh took refuge in British residency, where Grimwood assisted him to flee the state.
 The Maharaja had given the impression that he was abdicating the throne but, after reaching the British territory in the neighbouring Assam Province, he recanted and wanted return to the state.
-Both the Political Agent and the Chief Commissioner of Assam, James Wallace Quinton, dissuaded from returning.
+Both the Political Agent and the Chief Commissioner of Assam, James Wallace Quinton, dissuaded him from returning.

 Surachandra Singh reached Calcutta and appealed to the Government of India, reminding the British of the services he had rendered.
 On 24 January 1891, the Governor-General instructed the Chief Commissioner of Assam to settle the matter by going to Manipur:

 The Chief Commissioner Quinton persuaded the Government in Calcutta that there would be no use trying to reinstate the Maharaja.
 This was agreed, but the Government wanted the Senapati Tikendrajit Singh disciplined.

 Quinton arrived in Manipur on 22 March 1891, with an escort of 400 Gurkhas under the command of Colonel Skene.
 The plan was to hold a Darbar in the residency with the erstwhile jubraj Kulachandra Singh (now regarded as the Regent) attending along with all the nobles, where a demand would be made to surrender the senapati.
 The Regent came to attend the Darbar, but the senapati did not.
 Another attempt was made the next day which was also unsuccessful.
 Quinton ordered the arrest of senapati in his own fort, which was evidently repulsed and the residency itself was besieged.
 Finally Quinton went on to negotiate with Tikendrajit, accompanied by Grimwood, Skene and other British officers.
 The talks failed and while returning, the British party was attacked by an "angry crowd".
 Grimwood was speared to death.
 The others escaped to the fort.
 But during the night the crowd led them out and executed them, Quinton included.